Poster Design & Images: Archiving

-Scholarly and research posters are typically one-time use items; once the conference or presentation is over, the poster is hung on a wall or is recycled, although some conferences "publish" posters online or abstracts in a professional association journal/supplement.
+Scholarly and research posters are typically one-time use items; once the conference or presentation is over, the poster hangs on a wall or is recycled, although some conferences "publish" posters online or abstracts in a professional association journal/supplement.
 However, these "grey" publications often have value as citable items later in the lifecycle of research.
 Archiving your poster allows you to:

-Point to a permanent location for your poster with a DOI (digital object identifier)
+- Point to a permanent, citable location for your poster with a DOI (digital object identifier)

-- Provide a record or timeline for research progress
+- Provide a record or timeline of research progress

 - Include durable links on reports, CVs, etc.

 - Extend the reach of innovations and ideas to a greater, public, audience

 - Market the secondary research output of a lab, division, department, or school.